quiode/website-chris-backend/README.md

 #### POST

-`https://domain:3000/stills` _uploads a still, the body contains the file, form field label is `file`, optional can add another field with name `position` where the position has to be smaller or equal to the current amount of stills, returns the still saved in the database_
+`https://domain:3000/stills` _uploads a still, the body contains the file, form field label is `file`_

 #### DELETE